rl-language/rlc/README.md

 ### Installation for developers

 We provide a setup script that downloads the rlc repository and a setup script that will download and compile `LLVM` as well as `RLC`.
 As long as the dependencies written before are met you should just be able to run the following commands and everything should work.
 Installing and building llvm debug will take ~100 gigabytes of hard drive space and will require a large amount of time and RAM.
+This is only required when building from sources, pypi packages are much less than 1gb on each operating system.

 Hard drive space can be reclaimed by deleting `LLVM` build directory after it has been fully built.